calkit/calkit/README.md

    own, like a figure, or for an intermediate result that is expensive to generate.
-1. There should be the smallest number of frequently used commands as possible, and they should require at little memorization as possible to know how to execute, e.g., a user should be able to keep running `calkit run` and that's all they really need to do to make sure the project is up-to-date.
+1. There should be the smallest number of frequently used commands as possible, and they should require as little memorization as possible to know how to execute, e.g., a user should be able to keep running `calkit run` and that's all they really need to do to make sure the project is up-to-date.